SalgueroRoci/OCI-Terraform-Modules/README.md

 `vcn` - Creates a new virtual cloud network, internet gateway, and a subnet with a security list

 `compute` - Create a new instance.

-`block` - Creates a new block volume.

 ## Step 0: Configuring the Provider and Main File